|Yarra Valley Grammar - Open Morning Sat Feb 16 @ 9:00AM - |

 A broad range of sports offered include athletics, badminton, basketball, canoeing, cross-country, cricket, football, golf, hockey, netball, softball, skiing, snowboarding, soccer, swimming, table tennis, tennis and volleyball.
 There is an extensive inter-house and inter-school sports program and a comprehensive Outdoor Education program.

 The Head of Student Wellbeing, along with the School Chaplain, oversees the School's pastoral care program.
 Students are encouraged to accept responsibility, leadership opportunities and a sense of community through a School-wide program called Community Links.
 Students are encouraged to become involved in fundraising for various charities throughout the school year as well as hands-on involvement in local community projects such as Refugee Toast and Tutoring helping new immigrants with English and Mathematics at a local primary school before school.
 The objective is to ensure our students are well-prepared for life after school and understand the importance of contributing to society in a meaningful way.
-Before and after-school care programs and a holiday care program are also available.
+The School has recently implemented a wellbeing framework across all levels in conjunction with The Resilience Project to develop our students sense of wellbieng, confidence and resilience.

 Yarra Valley Grammar’s Early Learning Centre, opened in 2009, consists of three learning spaces and multi-purpose space catering for full and part time programs for 3 and 4 year olds.